wdi-sf-jan-2014/NestedResources/README.md

 #Reddit Clone Lab

+##What I have done:

+1. User can create, view and edit Posts
+2. User can create, view and edit Comments
+3. Created associations for User, Posts and Comments

+Unfortunately, I was unable to make my rspec to pass.

+I also did not do bonus and the delete method.

 ##Objective:
 In this lab we will be using nested resources and authentication to create a multi-user app, similar to [Reddit](http://www.reddit.com/).